kartavenkopavel/Simple_api/README.md

 > http://localhost:8090/swagger-ui/index.html (public link)
 * Access to the database at
 > http://localhost:8090/h2-console/ (public link)
-* Or you can use a docker image
+* Or you can use a docker container
-> `docker pull pavelkartavenko/simple-api:1.0.0`
+> `docker run -d -p 8090:8090 pavelkartavenko/simple-api:1.0.1`